MicrosoftDocs/cpp-docs/docs/get-started/visual-studio-ide-cpp.md

 ## Create projects

 A *project* is basically a set of source code files and resources such as images or data files that are built into an executable file.

-Visual Studio 2015 provides support for MSBuild projects.
-You can download Visual Studio extensions for other build systems such as Qt or CMake.

 Visual Studio 2017 provides support for any build system or custom build tools that you wish to use, with full support for IntelliSense, browsing and debugging: